How to Configure or Disable Predictive Text in Open Office

 Now, untick the box that says “Enable Word Completion”.
 Your Open Office will no longer automatically try to predict what you’re typing.

-6 Responses to “How to Configure or Disable Predictive Text in Open Office”
+20 thoughts on “How to Configure or Disable Predictive Text in Open Office or LibreOffice

 Dan